netscaler/netscaler-k8s-ingress-controller/README.md

 The Ingress resource simplifies the configuration, and an Ingress controller is meant to handle it.
 An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's /ingresses endpoint for updates to the Ingress resource.
 Its job is to satisfy requests for Ingresses  and configure the Ingress ADC accordingly.

-## **Deployment**
-Use the YAML in this section to deploy Citrix Ingress Controller in the Kubernetes Cluster.
-Follow the readme in the ['deployment'](./deployment) folder.

 ## **Example**
 An example for quick hands on with Citrix Ingress Controller  can be found [here](./example).